Luke 13:18-21

 Unconverted religious leaders, they are the very worst of tyrants.
 They bind the conscience like jailers of human souls.
 And when I say unconverted religious leaders, keep in mind, I’m not just talking about people who take up residence in a pulpit, or in a church, or a synagogue, or a mosque.
 I’m talking about that, but I’m also talking about those in our secular age who are beginning to sound a lot more religious with a woke religion.
 They’re trying to bind the conscience, too.
 To a dead religion of works from which you can never be free, in which there is no forgiveness, nothing but condemnation, and judgment, and reparations, and you pay.

 Unconverted religious leaders are the very worst kind of tyrants, because they think themselves justified by a righteous cause.
 Watch out for them.
-That’s the setting for these two parables, which form a, a stark and profound contrast to the sinful tendency.
+That’s the setting for these two parables, which form a stark and profound contrast to the sinful tendency.
 These parables are a contrast to the sinful tendency, the impulse of all false religion to restrict, and to limit, and to bind, not to loose, not to free, not to give expression of abundance, and joy, but to bind.

 In verse 17, all these people, though they are rejoicing at this moment, because the synagogue ruler, his powerful friends, they’ve had a little bit of their comeuppance.
-They’ve been publicly shamed, publicly humiliated, Jesus knows, not without a greater inducement, injection of kingdom truth, they will not be induced to come to salvation.
+They’ve been publicly shamed, publicly humiliated, Jesus knows, that without a greater inducement, injection of kingdom truth, they will not be induced to come to salvation.
 They will remain in a worse condition than the woman had, a crippling state of their souls, where they are bent over, crushed, trapped in their sins, and heading for an eternal hell.

 And so Jesus here, he spots this.
 He sees the effect.
 He doesn’t want anybody there to lose sight of the fact that it was not about just putting these leaders in their place.
 It was about telling them the truth.
 A freeing, saving truth, they so desperately needed to hear.
 They’re rejoicing, as it says in verse 17, not in all the things he said, not hearing his teaching, and understanding, and rejoicing.
 That’s what the woman did.
 They’re rejoicing in all the things he was doing.
 All that he had done.
 They’re looking at the spectacle.
 They’re seeing the power.
 They’re seeing his getting over a good one on the leaders.
 That’s what they’re happy about.
 So, Jesus speaks to them in parables.